S-furi/SAP-Assignment-Optional/README.md

 # SAP-Assignment-Optional

-Analysis and Presentation of the article ["*Cognitive Architecture For Language Agents*"](https://arxiv.org/abs/2309.02427).
+Analysis and Presentation of the article ["*Cognitive Architectures For Language Agents*"](https://arxiv.org/abs/2309.02427).

 ## Available Artifacts